GenHSI: Controllable Generation of Human-Scene Interaction Videos

-Complex, high-level text descriptions from users do not provide a detailed understanding of the scene and task required for the desired action.
-Hence, we first perform script writing that takes a complex human description and a scene image, and breaks the text description into atomic action scripts based on the scene understanding, as shown in \cref{fig:motion-parsing}.
-The goal of our method at this stage is to first understand the scene from the image input and then plan motion based on the given text description.
+The HSI text descriptions from users are usually structureless and need a chain-of-action to execute.
+Hence, we first perform script writing that takes a complex human description and a scene image to reason~\cite{openai2025chatgpt4o} and localize~\cite{wu2019detectron2,kirillov2023segment} the target interaction object using a segmentation mask.
+Based on the image understanding, we break the text description into atomic action scripts based on the scene understanding in \cref{fig:motion-parsing}, which serves as the basis for generating 3D keyframes in the \textbf{Pre-visualization} stage and interpolating keyframes in the \textbf{Animation} stage.

 \paragraph{Scene Understanding and Object Detection:} Before generating the video, it is essential to understand the scene and identify objects that humans can interact with.
 We first provide the input scene image to the VLM and prompt it to describe the scene as well as list objects that support human-object interaction in \cref{fig:motion-parsing}.
 According to the user input prompt, we perform open-set detection~\cite{liu2024grounding} \& segmentation~\cite{kirillov2023segment} to locate the involved objects.
-Silhouettes of those objects will be used in 3D object reconstruction.
+The object masks $m_o$ will be used in 6D pose and scale estimation.